Semi-supervised Inference: General Theory and Estimation of Means: Introduction

 In Section \ref{sec.nonparametric} we propose a methodology for improving the results of Section \ref{sec.procedure} by introducing additional covariates as functions of those given in the original problem.
 We show the proposed estimator achieves an oracle rate asymptotically.
 This can be viewed as a nonparametric regression estimation procedure.

 There are results in the sample-survey literature that are qualitatively related to what we propose.
-The earliest citation we are aware of is \citet[Chapter 7]{cochran1953sampling}.
+The earliest citation we are aware of is \citet[Chapter 7]{cochran1953sampling} for sample survey.
 See also \cite{deng1987estimation} and more recently \citet[Chapter 3.2]{lohr2009sampling}.
 In these references one collects a finite sample, without replacement, from a (large) finite population.
 There is a response $Y$ and a single, real covariate, $X$.
 The distribution of $X$ within the finite population is known.
 The sample-survey target of estimation is the mean of $Y$ within the full population.
 In the case in which the size of this population is infinitely large, sampling without replacement and sampling with replacement are indistinguishable.
-In that case the results from this sampling theory literature coincide with out results for the ideal semi-supervised scenario with $p=1$, both in terms of the proposed estimator and its asymptotic variance.
-Otherwise the sample-survey theory results differ from those within our formulation, although there is a conceptual relationship.
+In that case the results from this sampling theory literature coincide with our results for the ideal semi-supervised scenario with $p=1$, both in terms of the proposed estimator and its asymptotic variance.
+Our work also relates to the control variates in Monte Carlo simulation \citep{bratley1987guide,fishman1996monte,hickernell2005control}.
+Suppose one is interested in evaluating the integral $\int_{\Omega} f(x)dx$, where $f$ is a integrable function and $\Omega$ is a subset in the Euclidean space.
+The regular Monte Carlo estimator is $\frac{1}{n}\sum_{k=1}^n f(X_i)$, if $X_1,\ldots, X_n$ are i.i.d. uniform samples from $\Omega$.
+One can further sharpen the estimator if one or more control variates $\{h_1(x),\ldots, h_p(x)\}$ and their integrals $\{\int_\Omega h_1(x)dx,\ldots, \int_\Omega h_p(x)dx\}$ are available a priori.
+From this perspective, the results from control variates Monte Carlo can be viewed as a special case in the ideal semi-supervised and noiseless response setting, i.e., $\mathbb{E}X$ is known and $\mathbb{\Var}(Y|X)=0$.
+Otherwise the sample-survey and Monte Carlo theory results differ from those within our formulation, although there is a conceptual relationship.
 In particular the theoretical population mean that is our target is different from the finite population mean that is the target of the sample-survey methods.
-In addition we allow $p>1$ and as noted above, we also have asymptotic results for $p$ growing with $n$.
+In addition we allow both the noisy response and $p>1$, and as noted above, we also have asymptotic results for $p$ growing with $n$.
 Most notably, our formulation includes the possibility of semi-supervised learning.
-We believe it should be possible, and sometimes of practical interest, to include semi-supervised sampling within a sampling survey framework, but we do not do so in the present treatment.
+We believe it should be possible, and sometimes of practical interest, to include semi-supervised sampling within a sampling survey and Monte Carlo simulation framework, but we do not do so in the present treatment.